BackThe Fallibroome Collection

 The 18th century was the heyday of the triple minor dance.
 Bernard Bentley wisely converted many of them to duple minor or three-couple sets.
 His explanations mainly use the same terms as Cecil Sharp (except the unexplained “Foot it”), but he isn't so good at indicating the timing of the movements; his descriptions can be a bit vague.
 On the other hand he's very honest about the changes he's made to the dances, either to convert them to three couple sets or because the original instructions didn't seem to make sense or fit the music.
 In some cases I've dropped his changes and gone back to something closer to the original; in one or two cases I've made changes myself (and I will tell you so when I'm calling the dances).

 There are 102 Fallibroome dances, and many of these don't appeal to me (at least on paper) because I don't feel there's enough to them.
-They may be partly redeemed by good tunes.
+They may be partly redeemed by good tunes — see what you think.
 Bernard Bentley certainly had an ear for a good tune — often an unusual tune — and some musicians say that there's very definitely a “Fallibroome” style, different from a “Playford” style.
-I'm gradually going through setting all the tunes — see the table below — and I'm not convinced of this.
+I've now set all the tunes — see the table below — and I'm not convinced of this.
 I think what they may be hearing is the difference between the early tunes of John and Henry Playford, and the later tunes of John Young and many other publishers.
 And having said that many of the dances are too simple for me, I still struggle to call “Duchess of Grafton” with its 10-bar A-music and 11-bar B-music!

 Fallibroome - New Edition

 When I started dancing, Fallibroome was a collection that nobody knew: they'd met “Miss Sayers' Allemande” or “Chelmsford Assembly” but that was as far as it went.
 Wild Thyme made Fallibroome something of a speciality and produced two albums — “Wild Thyme plays Fallibroome” and “The Beau's Retreat” — containing what they believed were the best dances and tunes.
 Why not try some of them out and see if you can discover the Fallibroome magic.
 EFDSS republished the series in one book in 2009, complete with facsimiles of the originals, plus “A Fallibroome Garden” — twelve dances composed by Bernard Bentley in eighteenth-century style to a set of Contretänze by Beethoven and originally published as a booklet in 1990 — and I hope this will make the Fallibroome dances more popular.
+The original books were unchorded but the new book has chords by Nicholas Broadbridge.
 Read about it here (PDF).
 You will search the EFDSS website in vain for this book — the shop has now been outsourced to uk.patronbase.com/_EFDSS/Store and I haven't yet managed to find it there.
+You can buy it from Folk Sales in England or CDSS in the States.

 Two top favourites with English dancers in North America are Saint Margaret's Hill and Dublin Bay, though the dancers don't know that the versions they love are from Fallibroome.